diegomagalhaesm/Jogo-da-Mem-ria/README.md

 - Thank you to Mike Wales, whom I got used the code from to start out my project. https://www.youtube.com/watch?v=_rUH-sEs68Y

 - Thanks to Chandu from Stackoverflow.com for the timer function. https://stackoverflow.com/questions/5517597/plain-count-up-timer-in-javascript?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa

+- Jqeury was used in this project https://ajax.googleapis.com

+- Icons such as the card images, stars, and reset button are from FontAwesome https://fontawesome.com/get-started